vbekasov/cpp/README.md

 ## REWORKING CONCEPT

 FUN from main.c to .h class.
+It compiles.

 ## Description